mdaz78/namaste-react/README.md

 # Namaste React - Food Delivery App

-A modern, responsive food delivery application built with React as part of the [Namaste React](https://namastedev.com/learn/namaste-react) course by NamasteDev.
+A modern, responsive food delivery application with a **DoorDash-inspired design system**, built with React as part of the [Namaste React](https://namastedev.com/learn/namaste-react) course by NamasteDev.

 ## About This Project

 This project is a hands-on implementation of core React concepts and modern web development practices learned through the Namaste React course.
-It simulates a food delivery platform similar to Swiggy, featuring restaurant listings, real-time search, and a clean, user-friendly interface.
+It features a **professional, DoorDash-inspired UI/UX** with a clean white background, strategic use of vibrant red accents (#FF3008), and modern design patterns including sticky navigation, shadow elevations, and responsive grid layouts.

 ## Tech Stack